greshake/i3status-rust/blocks.md

 ## Temperature

 Creates a block which displays the system temperature, based on lm_sensors' `sensors` output.
 The block is collapsed by default, and can be expanded by clicking, showing max and avg temperature.
 When collapsed, the color of the temperature block gives a quick indication as to the temperature (Critical when maxtemp > 80°, Warning when > 60°).
 Currently, you can only adjust these thresholds in source code. **Depends on lm_sensors being installed and configured!**

+Requires `lm_sensors` and appropriate kernel modules for your hardware.

 ### Examples